 So this happened:

+I started with the sling that holds the star in place in front and back.
 As soon as the star was captured in beads, I was able to work off of it with some loops and 2-hole stubby spike beads in this lovely purple halo color.
 The frame is worked off of the very end of these loops, to suspend the star in the center of the frame.

 I used the rest of the stubby spike beads in a double strand neck strap...it was quite the challenge to convince my beading wire to fit all around the outside of the frame, but somehow it got through all the holes.